patrickfan/BNN/README.md

 # Prerequisite

-To run the code, make sure these packages are installed in addition to the commonly used Numpy, Pandas, Matplotlib, Seaborn, Sklearn etc.
+To run the code, make sure these packages are installed.
+This code has the following dependencies:

 python >=3.6,
 tensorflow-gpu == 1.15,